Job Search Resources

 There are various resources to assist you with developing a targeted list of employers, including:

-- Hoover's one of the most respected sites for researching companies, people, and industries.
+- Hoover's is one of the most respected sites for researching companies, people, and industries.
 Access Hoover's through the University Libraries database.

 - CareerSearch is an online database with more than 10 million contacts and 4 million employers from every major section of the business, academic and non-profit industries.
 Searches can be conducted using a variety of factors including industry, geographic region, city, etc. To access this resource, stop by Career Services and speak to the Career Services Coordinator.